 - Primary Keyword:Policy

 The Public Interest Disclosure Act 2013 (the Act) regulates the internal reporting of suspected wrongdoing or disclosable conduct within public sector agencies.
 It provides a framework and protections for public officials who make eligible disclosures under the Act.

-- to promote integrity and accountability in the Commonwealth public sector;
+- promote integrity and accountability in the Commonwealth public sector

-- ensure that public officials who choose to make public interest disclosures are supported and protected from any adverse consequences relating to the disclosure; and
+- ensure that public officials who choose to make public interest disclosures are supported and protected from any adverse consequences relating to the disclosure

 - ensure that disclosures made by public officials are properly investigated and dealt with by IHPA.

 To make a disclosure or an enquiry regarding IHPA's Public Interest Disclosure Policy please email PID_IHPA [at] ihpa.gov.au.